 This action considers alternatives to the current July 1 through December 2 annual gag recreational fishing season.
-Preferred Alternative 2 would allow, if warranted, the recreational fishing season to be extended beyond December 2 by eliminating the December 3 to 31 fixed closed season.
+Alternative 2 would allow, if warranted, the recreational fishing season to be extended beyond December 2 by eliminating the December 3 to 31 fixed closed season.
 Alternatives 3 and 4 would eliminate the January through June seasonal closure.
 Alternative 3 would begin the season January 1 and close when the ACL is projected to be met.
 Alternative 4 would set an opening date such that the ACL is projected to be met on or after December 31.
-For Alternatives 3 and 4, Options a, b, and c would maintain (Option a) or eliminate (Option b) the 20-fathom closure or prohibit fishing in the EEZ (Option c) between February 1 and March 31.
+For Alternatives 3 and 4, Options a, b, and c would maintain (Option a) or eliminate (Option b) the 20-fathom closure or prohibit fishing in the EEZ (Option c in Alternatives 3 and 4) between February 1 and March 31.
+Preferred Alternative 5 would eliminate the June 1 through 30 fixed close season and open the season on June 1.
+The fishing season would be closed when the recreational ACL is projected to be met.

 Alternative 1 (no action), which would maintain the July 1 to December 2 annual gag recreational fishing season is not expected to affect recreational fishing for gag and would therefore not be expected to result in economic effects.
-Preferred Alternative 2 does not propose a specific recreational fishing season but, within the limits determined by the ACL, would allow the fishing seasons proposed in Alternatives 3 and 4 to run beyond December 2.
-Therefore, Preferred Alternative 2 would be expected to result in positive economic effects if it is implemented in conjunction with an alternative that would set a recreational fishing season running past December 2, e.g., all options under Alternative 4.
-Economic effects, measured in changes in consumer surplus for the recreational sector were derived from a recreational decision tool developed by SERO (2015).
-As discussed in Section 3.3.2, changes in consumer surplus are determined based on a consumer surplus (CS)(2014 dollars) per gag.
-For Alternatives 3 and 4, Table 4.3.3.1 provides annual changes in CS for estimated gag recreational fishing seasons in the first year the action is fully implemented6, assuming accountability measures are in place and an in-season closure will occur when the ACT is projected to be reached.
+Preferred Alternative 2 does not propose a specific recreational fishing season but, within the limits determined by the ACL, would allow the fishing seasons proposed in Preferred Alternative 5 and Alternatives 3 and 4 to run beyond December 2.
+Therefore, Preferred Alternative 2 would be expected to result in positive economic effects if it is implemented in conjunction with an alternative that would set a recreational fishing season running past December 2, e.g., Preferred Alternative 5 and all options under Alternative 4.
+Economic effects, measured in changes in consumer surplus for the recreational sector were derived from a recreational decision tool developed by SERO

+(2015).
+As discussed in Section 3.3.2, changes in consumer surplus are determined based on a consumer surplus (CS) (2014 dollars) per gag.
+For Alternatives 3-4 and Preferred Alternative 5, Table 4.3.3.1 provides annual changes in CS for estimated gag recreational fishing seasons in the first year the action is fully implemented9, assuming accountability measures are in place and an in-season closure will occur when the ACT is projected to be reached.
 Table 4.3.3.2 provides the same information, assuming accountability measures are not in place and an in-season closure will occur when the ACL is projected to be reached.
 For subsequent years, a qualitative discussion of the economic effects expected to result from the management alternatives is provided.

-6 The current expectation is that this framework action will be fully implemented in 2016.
-Table 4.3.3.1 Estimated season length and changes in CS for alternative gag recreational fishing seasons assuming accountability measures are in effect.
+Table 4.3.3.1 Estimated season length and changes relative to the status quo in CS for alternative gag recreational fishing seasons assuming accountability measures are in effect and Preferred Alternative 2 is implemented.
 Season length in days; CS in \$1,000 (2014 dollars).

-Seasor (d n Length ays) Changes in Consumer Surplus (\$1,000)
+Season Length (days) Changes in Consumer Surplus (\$1,000)

 22-inch 24-inch 22-inch 24-inch

 Alternative 1 155

 Alternative 3-a 227 306 \$4,218 \$3,974

 Alternative 3-b 222 294 \$4,112 \$4,050

 Alternative 3-c 181 275 \$3,857 \$3,954

 Alternative 4-a 194 258 \$3,790 \$4,014

 Alternative 4-b 194 258 \$3,790 \$4,014

 Alternative 4-c 194 258 \$3,790 \$4,014

+Preferred Alternative 5 189 214 \$3,845 \$883

-Source: SERO - Gag Decision Tool 2015
+Source: SERO - Gag Decision Tool 2015.
 When accountability measures are in effect due to a previous overage, in-season closures will be based on the ACT rather than the ACL.